shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 - **%**:  Shows the battery percentage *e.g.* **0%** to **100%**.
 - **V**:  Shows the battery voltage *e.g.* **8.1V**.

+#### Info<!-- linebreak -->
+Controls whether the Timeslot or Power level is displayed in bold to indicate that an override is currently applied to that setting

+Options are

+- **Off**:  Neither the TS or Power is shown in bold to indicate an override
+- **TS**:   The TS is shown in bold if the TS has been overridden by either pressing the * (Star) key or by a TS override on a Contact / TG
+- **Pwr**:  The Power is shown in bold if a channel specific power setting is currently being applied which overrides the master power setting
+- **Both**: Equivalent to both the TS and Pwr options as described above.

 <div style="page-break-after: always; break-after: page;"></div>